rmcgibbo/fsync/README.md

 `$ fs foo.bar`

-Pops up your editor, on your workstation.
-When you hit save, your modified file will be automatically synced back to your workstation.
-Note, you need to be running the little fsync menu bar app on your workstation.
+Pops up your file, in your editor, on your workstation.
+When you hit save, the modified file will be automatically synced back to your workstation.
+Poof.

 You can make some customizations by setting the environment variables `$FSYNC_EDITOR`, `$FSYNC_USER`, and `$FSYNC_SERVER`.
 See the `-h` help for the